 Normally, these actions occur in steps or levels, without being noticeable.
-In rare cases at the highest levels of corrective action, this action may be noticeable to the driver.
-If so, a DIC message might be displayed, such as BATTERY SAVER ACTIVE, BATTERY VOLTAGE LOW, or LOW BATTERY.
-If one of these messages displays, it is recommended that the driver reduce the electrical loads as much as possible.
-See Driver Information Center (DIC) on page 5-27.
+In rare cases at the highest levels of corrective action. this action may be noticeable to the driver.
+If so, a DIC message might be displayed, such as BATTERY SAVER ACTIVE, BATTERY VOLTAGE LOW. or LOW BATTERY.
+If one of these messages displays. it is recommended that the driver reduce the electrical loads as much as possible.
+See Driver Information Center (DIC) (With DIC Buttons) on page 5-24 or Driver Information Center (DIC) (Without DIC Buttons) on page 5-29.